openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 .. _Default Cohort Group:

 ==================================================================
-Assuring That All Students Are Assigned: The Default Cohort Group
+Ensuring That All Students Are Assigned: The Default Cohort Group
 ==================================================================

 In a course that has the cohort feature enabled, all students must be assigned